Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 If you were to phrase that as a question, how would you say?

-Oh, how good is it to be alive?
+Yeah, how good is it to be alive?

 But yeah, that would have been better.

-I was, in that list, I'm like, I need a big one to finish on, and I did, day.
+I was in that list, I'm like, I need a big one to finish on, and I did day.

 And Jess, you was happy to be in Perth as Matt?